pgniewko/ml_notes/README.md

     \sigma_j^2 = \frac{\sum_{i=1}^N \gamma_{ij}(x_i-\mu_j)^2}{\sum_{i=1}^N \gamma_{ij}}.
 $$

 These derivations ensure that each update step increases the likelihood (or, equivalently, the ELBO) and handles the latent variable assignments effectively via the responsibilities.
-The use of Lagrange multipliers in updating the mixing weights guarantees that $\(\sum_{j=1}^N \lambda_j = 1\)$.
+The use of Lagrange multipliers in updating the mixing weights guarantees that: $\sum_{j=1}^N \lambda_j = 1\$.